apache/tvm/docs/langref/relay/intro.rst

 Global Functions
 ================

-A definition consists of a name, type parameter, parameters, and an optional return type.
+A function definition consists of a name, parameters, type parameters, and an optional return type.
 A global function is no different from a procedure or function in a typical programming language and generalizes the concept of a named subgraph.